Container Tomato Gardening

 This is a terrific use of utilizing limited space into a small garden which will feed a family and is also aesthetically pleasing.

-Love This Bad Boy
+Love Me a Bad Boy

 I planted a heirloom tomato in one pot alone and in the other pot I planted a heirloom tomato plant and a yellow sunshine cherry tomato plant.
 I could not believe the tomato yield I had from these plants.